use-package User Manual

 Some packages have more than one library.
 In those cases, you might need more than one use-package declaration to make sure the package is properly loaded.
 For complex configurations, you might also need more than one declaration for a package with the same name.

 use-package can interface with ‘package.el’ to install packages on Emacs start.
-See Installing packages, for details.
+See Installing packages automatically, for details.

 3.1 How and when use-package loads packages